Congratulations to the 2019 winner of the Jacoby-Walkley Scholarship, Caroline Tung, from Monash University.

 The scholarship recipient will receive a stipend of $10,500 to cover living expenses for the duration of the scholarship.

 2019 applications have closed.
-The winner will be announced at the Mid-Year Celebration on June 26.
+The winner, Caroline Tung was announced at the Mid-Year Celebration on June 26.

 Over 14 weeks, the Jacoby-Walkley scholarship winner develops knowledge, understanding and experience of the media industry with a range of top media organisations.
 This includes: